JackFred2/ExampleNotesMod/README.md

 Press `[N]` to open the editor while in-game.
 Press escape to close the GUI.
 Notes are stored under `notesmod` in your game directory.

+# License

+CC0 1.0; feel free to use and look about